$CrowdDiff$: Multi-hypothesis Crowd Density Estimation using Diffusion Models: Experimental Details

-{\bf{Denoising network}} has a U-Net architecture \cite{nichol2021improved} and each downsampling and upsampling layer scales the features by a factor of two along each spatial dimension.
-We use average pooling for downsampling with a $2\times2$ kernel and a stride of 2, and nearest neighbor interpolation for upsampling.
-The 2-dimensional convolution layers are $3\times3$ kernels with a stride of 1 and the 1-dimensional convolution layers have a kernel size and a stride of 1.
-The denoising network and the basic modules are illustrated in \fig{\ref{figure: network architecture}}.\\ {\bf{Regression branch}} is a lightweight network with linear layers and a Rectified Linear Unit (ReLU) \cite{agarap2018deep} activation.
-We apply global average pooling to maintain compatibility along the spatial dimension for channel-wise concatenation.\\ {\bf{Diffusion process}} uses 1,000 timesteps and DDIM sampling \cite{song2020denoising} during inference.
-We use a linear noise schedule with noise variance ranging from \num{1e-3} to 0.02.\\ {\bf{Hyperparameter values}} $\lambda_{count}$ is set as \num{5e-3} to match the range of the value for $L_{hybrid}$.
-The $\gamma$ and $k$ values are set as 0.5 and 1, respectively to compute the \snr-based weighting factors.
+\textbf{\method\ pipelines.} \underline{During training}, we create the ground truth density map with narrow kernels as described in \cref{subsec: narrow kernel}.
+Next, we randomly sample a timestep $t$.
+Then, we sample a Gaussian noise according to the variance at $t$ and add it to the ground truth map, resulting in the noisy map ($\mathbf{x_t}$).
+Then, we input the image and $\mathbf{x_t}$ to the denoising U-Net (network) and predict the noise added to the ground truth.
+Hence, based on the crowd image, the network is trained to predict the noise in $\mathbf{x_t}$. \underline{During inference}, we sample a Gaussian noise from $\mathcal{N}\left(\mathbf{0,I}\right)$ at time $T$, which is used as the initial noisy density map $\mathbf{x_T}$.
+Then, the network will estimate the noise present in $\mathbf{x_T}$, and by removing that noise, we produce the noisy density map ($\mathbf{x_{T-1}}$) at time $T-1$.
+Likewise, we’ll repeat the process where the noisy density map $\mathbf{x_{t-1}}$ at $t-1$ is estimated from the noisy density map $\mathbf{x_t}$ at time $t$ until we produce the density map ($\mathbf{x_0}$) for the image.
+Besides that, the counting branch output is discarded during inference.\\ \textbf{Diffusion process} uses 1,000 timesteps and DDIM sampling \cite{song2020denoising} during inference.
+We use a linear noise schedule with noise variance ranging from \num{1e-3} to 0.02.\\ \textbf{Hyperparameter values} $\lambda_{count}$ is set as \num{5e-3} to match the range of the value for $L_{hybrid}$.
+The $\gamma$ and $k$ values are set as 0.5 and 1, respectively, to compute the \snr-based weighting factors.
 We adopt the original scaling factor of \num{1e-3} for $\lambda_{vlb}$ following \cite{nichol2021improved}.
 For crowd map fusion, we set $\beta$ equal to 0.85 and the maximum nearest neighbors to four.
-The radius for the neighbor search was restricted to 0.05 of the minimum of the image dimensions.\\ {\bf{Training}} of the denoising network is initialized with the ImageNet pre-trained weights for the super-resolution \cite{rombach2022high} task except for the input and output layers.
+The radius for the neighbor search was restricted to 0.05 of the minimum of the image dimensions.\\ \textbf{Training} of the denoising network is initialized with the ImageNet pre-trained weights for the super-resolution \cite{rombach2022high} task except for the input and output layers.
 The network is trained for \num{2e5} iterations with a batch size of 8 for $256\times256$ images.
-We use an AdamW optimizer with a fixed learning rate \num{1e-4} and a linear warm-up schedule over \num{5e3} training steps.\\ {\bf{Ground truth density maps}} are prepared by placing a 2-dimensional Gaussian kernel with a variance of 0.25 and a filter size of $3\times3$.\\ {\bf{Inference}} for a given crowd image is performed by constructing non-overlapping image patches of size $256\times256$.
-For images, that are non-divisible by the crop dimension, overlapping crops are used for the remaining portions of the image, and these overlapping regions are removed when constructing the complete crowd-density maps.
-Further, we limit to four realizations for each crowd image to perform crowd map fusion.\\ {\bf{Evaluations}} are performed on five public datasets: \jhu \cite{sindagi2019pushing, sindagi2020jhu}, \shtc{A} \cite{zhang2016single}, \shtc{B} \cite{zhang2016single}, \ucf \cite{idrees2013multi}, and \ucfq \cite{idrees2018composition}.
+We use an AdamW optimizer with a fixed learning rate \num{1e-4} and a linear warm-up schedule over \num{5e3} training steps following \cite{wu2023boosting}.\\ \textbf{Evaluations} are performed on six public datasets: \jhu \cite{sindagi2019pushing}, \shha \cite{zhang2016single}, \shhb \cite{zhang2016single}, \ucf \cite{idrees2013multi}, \qnrf \cite{idrees2018composition}, and \nwpu\cite{wang2020nwpu}.
 We use MAE and MSE as the performance metrics.